aristanetworks/promtail_extension/README.md

         - [`Specific FPGA Files`](#specific-fpga-files)
     - [`Software Components`](#software-components)
         - [`EOS`](#eos)

 ---

 ## Introduction

-TerminAttr is an example designed primarily to demonstrate the use of standard Linux processes in EosSdk daemons.
+Promtail is an example designed primarily to demonstrate the use of standard Linux processes in EosSdk daemons.

-This example does not work on MOS, as the TerminAttr binary does not run on MOS.
+This example does not work on MOS, as the Promtail binary does not run on MOS.